Moving to Mobility: The Data Collection Checklist

 Moving to Mobile Checklist: Successfully Transition to Mobile Data Collection

-Moving to mobile data collection can be an exciting step forward for your business.
+Moving to mobile data collection software can be an exciting step forward for your business.
 It has the potential to streamline business processes and workflows, making your people more productive and increase your bottom line.
 In our experience, it pays to follow a set of best practice recommendations such as those in this checklist.

 Mobile data collection puts you in closer touch with your workflows than other non-mobile techniques.
 The various drop-offs and disconnects in traditional data collection made it easy to avoid defining precise workflows.